kserve/website/docs/admin/modelmesh.md

 # ModelMesh Installation Guide
 KServe ModelMesh installation enables high-scale, high-density and frequently-changing model serving use cases.

 A Kubernetes cluster is required.
 You will need cluster-admin authority.
-Additionally [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) and an [etcd](https://etcd.io/) server on the Kubernetes cluster are required.
+Additionally, [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) and an [etcd](https://etcd.io/) server on the Kubernetes cluster are required.

 ## 1. Standard Installation
 You can find the standard installation instructions in the ModelMesh Serving [installation guide](https://github.com/kserve/modelmesh-serving/blob/release-0.10/docs/install/install-script.md).
 This approach assumes you have installed the prerequisites such as etcd and S3-compatible object storage.